What to See & Do in Homer, Alaska

 Kachemak Bay State Park Water Taxi

 Catch a boat ride across the bay to explore glacier-fed lakes, scenic hiking trails, and beachcombing spots.
-Operators include:

 Local Art Galleries & Pioneer Avenue Walk

-Bald eagles are a common sight year-round in Homer.
+Bald Eagles are a common sight year-round in Homer.
 Look for them perched on pilings along the Spit or soaring above town.

 Annual Events & Festivals